 Concrete5 and WordPress are two quite popular and reputable CMS options that provide a good platform to create something that looks good and works well.
-They look pretty similar at first glance, but digging into the dashboard of websites reveal the fact that in fact they have quite different properties.
+They look pretty similar at first glance but digging into the dashboard of websites reveals the fact that in fact, they have quite different properties.
 The article aims to compare the strengths and weaknesses of both of them and clarify which CMS reigns the highest.

 - Usability – Concrete5’s dashboard provides you with everything you want to edit and publish a post.

 - In-page Editing – Concrete5 has a modular editing system.
 So, there is a possibility to edit the pages without knowledge of coding.
 You just pick the module you want to insert or edit and click where you want it to go.